 Spotted Lake Facts

-- This astonishing geological feature has also played a role in the history of the area.
-The indigenous First Nations peoples of the region have considered its waters sacred for centuries.
+- But, that’s not its only claim to fame.
+This astonishing geological site also played a surprising role in the history of the immediate region.
+In point of fact, the indigenous First Nations peoples of the region have considered its waters sacred for centuries.

-- The private owners of the land sold it to the Okanagan Syilx peoples, and today it forms a protected area.
-A protective barrier has also been erected around the site, restricting public access.
+- Thankfully, it was to the Okanagan Syilx peoples, and today it forms a protected area.
+A barrier has also been erected around the site, restricting public access.
 The location remains both a sacred site and a source of traditional medicine for the First Nations.

 Spotted Lake Physical Description

-Spotted Lake Composition and Importance
+Spotted Lake Location and Distinctiveness

+Finally, the lake continues to serve as a sacred site to these Peoples.
+Due to this, numerous cairns surround the lake, containing graves, some of them quite ancient.
 It’s primarily for this reason that the site remains fenced off from tourists, yet it can be viewed from nearby.